msteveb/tmake/README.md

 -------------------------------
 In the -do clause of a command, the following variables are defined.

+$targetname  - The name of the target(s) of the rule
-$target  - The target(s) of the rule
+$target      - The path to the target(s) of the rule ($BUILDDIR/$targetname)
 $inputs      - Any files mentioned with -inputs
 $depends     - Any files mentioned with -depends, plus any mentioned with -inputs
 $local       - The (relative) directory associated with the rule
 $build       - The (relative) build directory associated with the rule - outputs should go here
+$local       - The name of the local subdirectory

 In addition, any variables defined with 'define' (including variants) are available.